GluuFederation/docs-casa-prod/docs/source/quick-start.md

   - oxTrust admin GUI
   - Apache Web Server

-The following operating systems are supported:

-- Ubuntu 16/18
-- CentOS 7
-- RHEL 7
-- Debian 9

 ## Getting started

 ### Install

-Casa is installed on the same server or virtual machine as the Gluu Server: follow the [Casa installation instructions](./installation/installation.md#installation-via-linux-packages).
+Casa is installed on the same server or virtual machine as the Gluu Server: follow the [Casa installation instructions](../administration/installation.md#installation-via-linux-packages).

 ### Configure Casa